Amazon Cloud Logs Higher Than Expected Revenues

-Amazon has made a big push into producing film and TV content, splashing out $160m to secure the services of the ex-Top Gear team Jeremy Clarkson, Richard Hammon and James May
+They have made a big push into producing film and TV content.
+They splashed out $160m to secure the services of the ex-Top Gear team Jeremy Clarkson, Richard Hammon and James May

 Amazon said it expected net sales to grow between 21pc and 32pc in the current quarter to between $28bn and $30.5bn.